-Children read everyday in school in lots of different parts of the curriculum.
+Children read every day in school in lots of different parts of the curriculum.

-Children read different texts in class, discuss spelling patterns, vocabulary, and sentence structure.
+We use Book Talk to allow children to engage with the things we read together.
+Children will discuss spelling patterns, vocabulary, and sentence structure.
 We also focus on the author's techniques. (e.g., why the author used certain words, phrases and sentences) We discuss how a story is put togetherthe introduction, the setting, the development of characters, the climax, the events and resolution of the story.